SoHi-iHoS/classificationTask_passenger_referral/README.md

 - **Time Period**: 2006-2019
 - **Content**: Includes multiple choice ratings and free text reviews

+## Project Goal

+To develop a model that accurately predicts whether a passenger will recommend an airline based on their review and ratings, providing valuable insights for the airline industry on customer satisfaction factors.

 ## Data Cleaning Process

 The original dataset required significant preprocessing: